amirduran/duranius-paypal-rest-api-php-library/README.md

 Here is another example:

-Before we proceed with an example, please have a look at this PayPal payment flow in order to understand how things are working: https://www.paypalobjects.com/webstatic/en_US/developer/docs/ec/sandboxEC.gif
+*IMPORTANT* - Before we proceed with an example, please have a look at this PayPal payment flow in order to understand how things are working: https://www.paypalobjects.com/webstatic/en_US/developer/docs/ec/sandboxEC.gif

 This example explains how to obtain TOKEN from Paypal (steps 1, 2 and 3 from the image above):